 This indicates the percent of patients that sustained a pressure ulcer.
 Pressure ulcers, which are also known as bed sores, are routinely caused by residents not being moved frequently enough.
 Better nursing protocols limits the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls

-This indicates the percentage of long-term residents which have suffered a fall which caused major injury.
-This is one of the statistics we use in determining nursing grades.
+This figure is a measure of the percentage of long-term patients who experienced falls resulting in severe injury.
+This is one of the statistics we use in computing our nursing grades.

 Minimizes Urinary Tract Infections

 In Faith Lutheran Home, 3.17% of Patients had UTIs

 This tells you the percentage of patients that suffered from a urinary tract infection.
 Urinary tract infections are considered by many experts to be a barometer of nursing care at a nursing home.
 UTI's are routinely the result of poor nursing care.
 Nevertheless, this metric could also be misleading for certain facilities due to different reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication

 In Faith Lutheran Home, 27.34% of Patients use Anti-Psychotic Medication